 If you’re looking to accept credit and debit payments from one client on behalf of another client, you’ll need specialty credit card processing.

 Called “platform” or “marketplace” payment processing, this special type of merchant account enables you to securely accept payments when you run a marketplace instead of a direct-to-consumer business.
-In this article, we’ll take a look at a few major players: Wepay, Stripe Connect, and Heartland for Platforms.
+In this article, we’ll take a look at a couple major players: Wepay and Stripe Connect.